 Sign up for Oportun if you believe you have enough room in your budget – but that you can’t seem to find on your own – to save at least $100 per month.
 If you can’t save at least that much, it may not be worth paying the monthly fee for the service.
 For example, if your budget is really stretched thin, the $5 monthly fee may not justify saving $10, $15, or $20.

 On the other hand, if debt is the main reason your budget is so tight, Oportun does offer a way to redirect funds into debt reduction – it’s one of their stronger features.
 If the app can direct even some extra money (like something substantially more than $5) toward paying down credit cards, it may help you to gradually get more control over your budget.

 As the credit card balance(s) drop, so will your monthly payments.
 As they do, you can either allocate the additional cash flow back into paying down the cards, or toward other savings goals.

-If you’re shopping for an app to help you save money, I recommend taking full advantage of Digit’s 30-day free trial.
+If you’re shopping for an app to help you save money, I recommend taking full advantage of Oportun’s 30-day free trial.
 Everyone has different financial habits and goals, and you may need to work with several savings apps before settling on the one that will work best for you.
-Digit should be one of the candidates for the job.
+Oportun should be one of the candidates for the job.